ssardina-research/pypddl-translator/README.md

 * Can read PDDL planning domains and problems as one single file, or in two separated files (domain and problem).
 * Ability to printout planning domains and problems to console or files.
 * Interface to modify planning domains and problems.
-* Can handle typed and untyped (if there is only one) objects and parameters.
+* Can handle typed and un-typed (if there is only one) objects and parameters.
 * Can read labeled PDDL planning domains and problems given in two separated files (domain and problem)
 * Can produce MTP domain and problem files from a labeled PDDL planning and problem description